x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/connect-voice-mail-system/manage-um-dial-plan.md

     By default, when a dial plan is created, no Outlook Voice Access numbers are defined.
 To enable Outlook Voice Access users to call into Outlook Voice Access, you must configure at least one telephone number.
 The number of alphanumeric characters can't exceed 20.

-    When you configure this number on the dial plan, this number will be displayed in Microsoft Office Outlook 2007 or later versions and Outlook Web App for voice mail options.
+    When you configure this number on the dial plan, this number will be displayed in Microsoft Office Outlook 2007 or later versions and Outlook on the web (formerly known as Outlook Web App) for voice mail options.

     To add a new Outlook Voice Access number, enter the number in the box and click **Add** ![Add Icon](../../media/ITPro_EAC_AddIcon.gif).
 To remove an Outlook Voice Access number, click **Remove** ![Remove icon](../../media/ITPro_EAC_RemoveIcon.gif).